llpeterson/applications/traditional.md

 chapter, but is instead designed to send and respond to a specific set of request messages.
-Interestingly, the approach taken by HTTP has proven quite powerful, which has led to it being adopted widely by the *Web Services* architecture.
+Interestingly, the approach taken by HTTP has proven quite powerful, which has led to it being adopted widely by the *Web Services* architecture, with general RPC mechanisms built *on top of HTTP* rather than the other way around.
 More on this topic at the end of this section.

 ## Electronic Mail (SMTP, MIME, IMAP)